proplot-dev/proplot/docs/api.rst

 API reference
 =============

 Comprehensive documentation of ProPlot functions and classes.
-Since all of these objects are imported into the top-level namespace, you can read the documentation within python sessions using ``help(plot.<function_or_class>)``.
+All of these objects are imported into the top-level namespace, so you can read the documentation within python sessions using ``help(plot.<function_or_class>)``.

 Top-level functions